 Because of this my CS and me were a little late, but early enough to catch a van to Cirkewwa for going by speed boat to Comino and the amazing Blue Lagoon.
 Before we went back we attended a sightseeing by boat of some grottos.
 It seems there are lots on Malta, I think it depends on the limestone.

 2nd July: My couchsurfers had to made their day by their own, because I had to work middle shift, starting at 11am and could not follow them.
 I explained how to get where, but they did not remember it later – so they missed the Mosta Basilica – but have had a nice day at the beach of Golden Bay.
 They came back to my home quite late.

 3rd July: My couchsurfers left this day.
 For breakfast L. baked a starter filled with cheese (not a usual breakfast meal).
 I followed them to the X-bus to the airport – we took a warm good-bye.
-I hope to see you soon again!
-Fortunately I had time for that, but I worked middle shift that day, starting at 11am.
+I hope to see them soon again!
+Fortunately I had time for that, but I worked middle shift even this day, starting at 11am.

 4th July: This Day was a Happy Day for me